Frequently Asked Questions

 We strongly prefer projects that can be completed within 12 months.

-Applications are reviewed on a first come, first serve basis.
-Once you’ve clicked “submit” on your proposal, this is the process that takes place.
+The Project pitches are reviewed on a first come, first serve basis.
+Once you’ve clicked “submit”, this is the process that takes place:

-Yes.
-We’re a small team; please consider this if making multiple submissions.
+Yes, but we’re a small team; hence have limited capacities to perform high-quality assessments.
+Please consider this if making multiple submissions.

-Yes.
-We will contract with one “lead” entity, but you are free to collaborate with partners.
+Yes, Open Source thrives from joint efforts and collaborations.
+Our engagement will be with one “lead” entity, but you are free to collaborate with partners.

 The best place to check any open vacancies is our careers page.
 But even if you don’t see anything there - always feel free to reach out and let us know why you should work with us.